MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-admin-troubleshoot-excel-workbook-data.md

     ![Data formatted as a table](media/service-admin-troubleshoot-excel-workbook-data/power-bi-troubleshoot-excel-table.png)
 6. Save your workbook.
 7. Return to Power BI.
-Select Get Data at the bottom of the nav pane.
+Select **Get data** at the bottom of the nav pane.

     :::image type="content" source="../media/power-bi-get-data.png" alt-text="Select Get data.":::